harperreed/toki/docs/MCP_MANUAL_TESTING.md

 2. Capture the exact input used
 3. Record the error message or unexpected behavior
 4. Check server logs if available
-5. Try reproducing with `toki serve` running manually
+5. Try reproducing with `toki mcp` running manually
 6. Verify database state with CLI commands

 Report issues with this information to help debugging.